 While Rountree brings physicality in his mentality as a runner, his frame naturally puts a cap on what he can do.
 Rountree is elusive enough, but he doesn’t always have the balance or play strength to withstand contact in the backfield.
 The Missouri running back is far from a liability in contact situations.
 However, against larger NFL defenders, he may have less consistency outlasting early contact.

 Rountree also isn’t a burner.
-He has good speed, but he won’t escape crowds on a regular basis.
+He has decent on-field speed, but he won’t escape crowds on a regular basis.
 Thus, his ability against contact takes on more scrutiny.
+Additionally, Rountree tested very poorly, logging a 4.7 40-yard dash, a 30-inch vertical, and a 108-inch broad jump at his pro day.
+Those numbers won’t help him on draft night.

 Furthermore, Rountree isn’t a proven receiver.
 In an NFL that increasingly values receiving ability out of the backfield, Rountree is limited.
 Even when he played with Drew Lock at Missouri, he didn’t elicit many opportunities.
 And when he did, he did not produce consistently.
 Rountree’s explosiveness suggests that he can develop as a receiver, but for now, it’s an unknown on his profile, and that may impact his NFL Draft stock.